 If the effect of a regional anaesthesia is insufficient, other painkillers can be added at any time.
 In rare cases the change to general anaesthetic is necessary.

-For major operations and for paediatric surgery, partial and general anaesthesia are often used in combination, for example to facilitate pain management after the operation.
+For major operations, partial and general anaesthesia are often used in combination, to facilitate pain management after the operation.

 For minor procedures, with or without local anaesthesia, the anaesthesia team provides close monitoring and, if necessary, administers sedatives, painkillers and other medications to ensure that the procedure is safe and comfortable.